-Economic development is important to McBain in order This chapter will discuss methods by which the city can to accomplish successful future growth.
-It is vital that jobs and adequate housing are available so that high school graduates do no have to leave the city.
-At this point, many young people graduating from highs school are leaving the city rather than staying to raise families because there is a shortage of jobs and housing.
+Economic development is important to McBain in order to accomplish successful future growth.
+It is vital that jobs and adequate housing are available so that high school graduates do not have to leave the City.
+At this point, many young people graduating from high school are leaving the City rather than staying to raise families because there is a shortage of jobs and housing.

 In addition, increased tax revenues will help ensure a higher quality of life for city residents.
 Expanded commercial and industrial growth will supplement current revenues without overburdening existing local taxpayers.
-A strong economy is a key ingredient to a high quality of life; and a high quality of life is and important determinant of successful economic growth.
+A strong economy is a key ingredient to a high quality of life; and a high quality of life is an important determinant of successful economic growth.